Doongul, Queensland: Geography

-The former town of Eliott (25.50°S 152.37°E) is within Doongul on the Old Gayndah Road.
+The town of Eliott (25.50°S 152.37°E) is within Doongul on the Old Gayndah Road.

 History

 The locality was previously known as Muskat Flat.
 It presumably takes its present name Doongul from the Doongul parish and Doongul Creek, which are thought to take their name from the Doongal pastoral run, described in 1862 as being 20 mile from Maryborough.

 On 18 July 1864, 39 town lots were offered for sale in Eliott.

 In 1877, 20200 acres of land was resumed from the Lower Doongul pastoral run to establish smaller farms.
 A further 6,000 acres was resumed from the Doongul pastoral run.
 The land was offered for selection on 17 April 1877.